How we calculate

 Beyond individual story gaps, the Analyst tier surfaces a second type of gap: the causal gap — connections between seemingly unrelated stories that suggest a larger pattern mainstream media is failing to connect.

 Our entity extraction model identifies shared people, organizations, assets, and events across stories and computes a connection strength score.
-The Intelligence Hub visualizations (Conspiracy Board, Story Network Graph, Entity Explorer) render these connections interactively.
+The Intelligence Hub visualizations (Narrative Board, Story Network Graph, Entity Explorer) render these connections interactively.

 We do not editorialize on what the connections mean — we surface the data and let analysts draw their own conclusions.